-Causes of Dark Circles can be Environmental and internal factors.
+Dark Circles can happen due to environmental and internal factors.

-- Prolonged un exposure, which prompts your body to produce more melanin, the pigment that gives skin its color
+- Prolonged exposure, which prompts your body to produce more melanin, the pigment that gives skin its colour.

 See your dermatologist for advice.
 More treatments are available for dark circles around eyes than ever before.
 It is always important to treat the underlying cause, in addition to treating cosmetic deformity.